Digital terrestrial television in the United Kingdom: Freeview

-On 11 October 2005, ITV plc and Channel 4 joined the Freeview consortium and in the same year ITV plc also bought SDN and as such they gained control of Multiplex A.
+On 11 October 2005, ITV plc and Channel 4 joined the Freeview consortium.
+In the same year ITV plc bought SDN, and thus gained control of Multiplex A.

 Top Up TV

-The space ITV Digital had rented on other multiplexes initially became empty again, but some were rented out to allow new channels to launch.
-In May 2004 Top Up TV was launched to provide subscription content in hitherto unused space on multiplex A, rented from Channel 5 and additional services transmitted by Channel 4 on their own capacity on Multiplex 2.
+The space ITV Digital had rented on other multiplexes initially became empty again, but some was rented out to allow new channels to launch.
+In May 2004 Top Up TV was launched to provide subscription content in hitherto unused space on multiplex A rented from Channel 5, and additional services transmitted by Channel 4 on their own capacity on Multiplex 2.

-TCM purchased its own slot throughout England, Scotland and Northern Ireland from the multiplex owner, SDN, but rents from Sit-up Ltd in Wales, timesharing with bid tv.
-Multiplex A is ultimately owned by ITV Plc via its SDN acquisition, but ITV only has involvement with Top Up TV channels via Channel 5.
-In September of the same year, Top Up TV began operating solely on Multiplex A, as Channel 4 reclaimed the bandwidth on Multiplex 2 for its own services More 4, E4, and most recently Film4.
+Turner Classic Movies purchased its own slot throughout England, Scotland and Northern Ireland from the multiplex owner, SDN, but rented from Sit-up Ltd in Wales, timesharing with bid tv.
+Multiplex A was ultimately owned by ITV Plc via its SDN acquisition, but ITV only had involvement with Top Up TV channels via Channel 5.
+In September of the same year, Top Up TV began operating solely on Multiplex A, as Channel 4 reclaimed the space on Multiplex 2 for its own services More 4, E4, and later Film4.

 In October 2006, Channel 5 launched two new free-to-air digital channels, Five Life and Five US, using capacity formerly leased out to Top Up TV.
 This left Top Up TV with a reduced number of video streams.
-In November 2006, the company launched Top Up TV Anytime, a service which broadcasts overnight "downloads" which are recorded by a proprietary Top Up TV Anytime personal video recorder (PVR).
+In November 2006, the company launched Top Up TV Anytime, where overnight "downloads" were recorded by a proprietary personal video recorder (PVR).
 At the same time, they started reducing the linear service.